ibm-cloud-docs/monitoring/agent/config_agent.md

     ```
     {: codeblock}

-11. At this point, the Sysdig pods should be starting.
+11. At this point, the monitoring pods should be starting.
 You can run the following command to confirm the pods are running:

     ```
     kubectl get pods -n ibm-observe